-The initial term of the contract shall be for one (1) year, from July 1, 2023 to June 30, 2024; however, the contract term is subject to change and may be amended.
+The initial term of the contract shall be for two (2) years, from June 16, 2025 July 1, 2025 to June 30, 2027; however, the contract term is subject to change and may be amended.
 The resulting contract will be of no force or effect until signed by both parties.
 Performance shall not commence until a valid contract has been executed between the successful Proposer and Covered California.
 Covered California will not pay for any services performed prior to the execution of a valid contract.